 The clubhouse in Boston is a Nation divided.
 According to a lengthy report by ESPNBoston’s Gordon Edes, manager Bobby Valentine hasn’t been well received by his coaches or players, and each side has expressed frustration over the lack of communication that has resulted.
 Over the next few days, Edes’ allegations of discord will probably be hotly debated in Boston, but that storyline actually buried the lead.
 The real bombshell was buried halfway through when Edes relayed how Valentine was surprised to learn that pitcher Clay Buchholz’ hospitalization may have been linked to the use of Toradol.
-What’s more, according to Edes’ source, at least two other pitchers on Valentine’s staff receive regular receive injections of the drug.
+What’s more, according to Edes’ source, there is evidence of a greater drug dependency, with at least two other pitchers on Valentine’s staff receiving regular injections.

 Toradol is one of the brand names for ketorolac tromethamine, a nonsteroidal anti-inflammatory drug that is legal to use with a doctor’s prescription.
 However, according to the U.S. National Library of Medicine, it is intended for the “short-term relief of moderately severe pain and should not be used for longer than five days”.
 Getting regular injections before a start doesn’t seem to fit that indication, but nonetheless, the practice of using Toradol on a regular basis has become prevalent throughout sports.
 The NFL has most notably developed a dependency on the anesthetic (see clip below), but apparently baseball is not that far behind.